Igoras6534/Fake-News_Detector/README.md

 # Fake-News_Detector
-A machine learning project for detecting fake news using NLP and Transformers
+A machine learning project for detecting fake news using.
 Work in progress...